probcomp/Gen.jl/WEBSITE.md

 - `versions.js`

-*Do not make commits that modify the contents of these automatically managed directories.*
+*Do not make commits that modify the contents of these automatically managed files and directories.*

 To locally test changes to the Gen website, check out the `gh-pages` branch, and follow steps 2 and 4 of [Setting up your GitHub Pages site locally with Jekyll](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll).